Rekhansika/ecommerce-follow-along/README.md

 * Created route for Add Address Page in Frontend.
 * Created form for adding Address.
 * Stored address using useState Hook.

+# Milestone 22: **Created Backend for Address and attached with frontend**
+* Created backend endpoint for handeling address.
+* Added backend endpoint with frontend.